Raise the Red Lantern

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Raise the Red Lantern against these established plot points, we can identify how Zhang Yimou utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Raise the Red Lantern within the drama genre.

 Zhang Yimou's Structural Approach